bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 1. Enhanced system visualization tools.
 2. A scheduler / app option could be added to automatically infer and insert systems (including command-processing systems) on the basis of at-least-once separation constraints.
 3. At-least-once separation constraints can be used to solve the cache invalidation issues that are blocking the implementation of indexes, as discussed in [Bevy #1205](https://github.com/bevyengine/bevy/discussions/1205).
+4. `ShouldRun` could be cleaned up and moved back to simple binary logic.
+More helpers could be added for common plugin use cases.
+5. Systems could be fully added and removed from the schedule based on run-time information, keeping the schedule clean when configuring plugins with resources.